-- a.
-Modifications to existing buildings shall be architecturally compatible with the existing building as determined by the Review Authority. - b.
-Exterior walls that are or were originally clad in wood, masonry, or stone shall not be covered with a different material such as stucco. - Renovations or alterations to "modernized" pre-World War II buildings shall restore the original façade materials, textures, fenestration, and ornamentation to the extent possible as determined by the Review Authority.] - SECTION 4.
-Section 15-1610 of the Fresno Municipal Code is added as follows: [SECTION 15-1610.
-URBAN CAMPUS (UC) OVERLAY DISTRICT - A. Purpose.
-The Urban Campus (UC) Overlay District is intended to provide for large, centrally planned and operated campuses which integrate well into a dense, mixed-use, walkable urban environment. - B. Use Regulations.
-Those uses permitted in the Base District, subject to the limitations and conditions set forth therein. - C. Development Standards.
-Development Standards shall be as required by the Base District, except as follows: - 1.
-Setbacks. - a.
-Front. - i.
-Minimum.
-Zero feet.
+- Modifications to existing buildings shall be architecturally compatible with the existing building as determined by the Review Authority. - Exterior walls that are or were originally clad in wood, masonry, or stone shall not be covered with a different material such as stucco. - c.
+Renovations or alterations to "modernized" pre-World War II buildings shall restore the original façade materials, textures, fenestration, and ornamentation to the extent possible as determined by the Review Authority.

+The Urban Campus Overlay District is new and, in combination with the Public and Institutional (PI) base district, will implement the vision for the Community Regional Medical Center in the Downtown Neighborhoods Community Plan.